patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 ### Nucleon and Level Notation

-Based on this a notation for labelling levels has been developed in Nuclear Physics as below.
+Based on this a notation for labelling levels has been developed in Nuclear Physics as in {numref}`nucleonnotation`.
 This is annoyingly similar looking to that used for electrons in atomic orbits but is actually very different so be careful not to mix them up.

 :::{figure-md} nucleonnotation